 Expansion strains financial, procurement and monitoring and other accountability systems, opening up the prospects for governance and anti-corruption (GAC) concerns at all levels, including procurement irregularities, elite capture at the local level and misuse of funds.
 These risks tend to become greater in inaccessible areas (such as those affected by conflict) and the longer the program stays in a particular area, as project staff, officials and community members learn how to “game” the system.
 The scale-up and expansion will require a carefully designed strategy to anticipate and mitigate these risks.

 Accordingly, at this early stage in the preparation of the National CDD program, the World Bank, in cooperation with DSWD, is commissioning a study to review GAC risks under KALAHI-CIDSS to inform design improvements in the existing program and inform the design of the NCDDP.
+This study will complement a parallel review of the KALAHI-CIDSS Grievance Redress System being undertaken by DSWD.

 Objective

 The objective of this assignment is to identify possible weak points in the use and application of funding under the KALAHI-CIDSS program and to develop appropriate anti-corruption mechanisms to ensure the grants reach the intended beneficiaries for the intended purpose, in line with program guidelines.

+The review will analyze of two forms of processes: (i) those which related to planning and implementation in the KALAHI-CIDSS program cycle; and (ii) those which relate to the suite of Social Accountability mechanisms in place to strengthen integrity of implementation.

 Scope of Work